Cisplatin/Krypton/README.md

 # Krypton
+An implementation of some cryptographic standards written in C. Currently availible standards are the OneTimePad and the RC4 stream cipher.

+## Example
-An implementation of some cryptographic ciphers written in C. Following is an example of an implementation of a one time pad on a binary string:
+Following is an example of an implementation of the RC4 stream cipher:

 ```
 #include <stdio.h>
+#include "Ciphers/StreamCipher.h"
-#include "Ciphers/OneTimePad.h"
+#include "PRGs/RC4.h"

 int main() {
-	BinStr msg = create_BinStr("101110", 6); // This is my plain text
+	BinStr msg = ASCII_to_BinStr("This is my plain text, which will be encrypted.");
-	BinStr key = create_BinStr("100101", 6); // This is my key
+	BinStr key = ASCII_to_BinStr("This is my key.");
-	BinStr cip = OTPencrypt(msg, key);       // This is my cipher text
+	BinStr cip = StreamEncrypt(msg, key, RC4);

 	printf("\nThe cipher text is: "); print(cip);

-	BinStr decrypt = OTPdecrypt(cip, key);   // This is the decryption
+	BinStr decrypt = StreamDecrypt(cip, key, RC4);

 	printf("\nThe plain text is: "); print(decrypt);